maxbrenner-ai/Reinforcement-Learning-Papers-Notes/README.md

 ### Prioritized Experience Replay
 https://arxiv.org/pdf/1511.05952.pdf
-- Instead of uniformly randomly picking which exp to replay from the memory use stochastic prioritization based off of the most recent TD Error for that transition
+- Instead of uniformly randomly picking which exp to replay from the memory this uses stochastic prioritization based off of the most recent TD Error for that transition
 - So the probability of picking each transition is proportional to their TD Error (saved with the transition)
 - Initially set its priority to the max one it can have (when it's first made and added to the memory since it